nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Description:**

-* When the user keys in the input 'delete 3', execute method of LogicManager is called with the input as the parameter.
+* When the user keys in the input `delete 3`, execute method of LogicManager is called with the input as the parameter.
 * In the method, LogicManager calls the parseCommand method of DeliveryListParser to parse the user input.
 * The DeliveryListParser parses the input and identifies it as a DeleteCommand and instantiates a DeleteCommandParser object.
 * DeliveryListParser then calls the parse method of the DeleteCommandParser object to further parse the arguments provided.